Ex-Stampeders lead Roughriders to season-opening victory | CBC News

 Number 100 came as a Roughrider, and so did number 101 and 102.

-The Riders' free-agent signing of the 34-year-old was validated with exclamation points as Hughes sacked Argos quarterback Ricky Ray three times in his Rider debut Friday.
+The Riders' acquisition of the 34-year-old was validated with exclamation points as Hughes sacked Argos quarterback Ricky Ray three times in his Rider debut Friday.

 "I set out to get my 100th sack.
 I did that.
 I got three in the game — it's, like, wooo, trifecta!" said Hughes with a huge smile on his face after leading the Riders to a 27-19 victory in Friday's season opener at Mosaic Stadium.